 - Offer at least three of the 12 funded Connecticut CTE Career Clusters:

-- Agriculture, Food and Natural Resources;
+- o Agriculture, Food and Natural Resources;

-- Architecture and Construction;
+- o Architecture and Construction;

 - o Business Management and Administration;

-- Education and Training;
+- o Education and Training;

 - o Finance;

 - Health Science;

 - Hospitality and Tourism;

 - Information Technology;

-- Manufacturing;
+- o Manufacturing;

-- Marketing;
+- o Marketing;

-- o Science, Technology, Engineering, and Mathematics; and
+- Science, Technology, Engineering, and Mathematics; and

-- Transportation, Distribution, and Logistics.
+- o Transportation, Distribution, and Logistics.

 - Qualify for a minimum allocation of \$15,000 or join in a consortium to meet the minimum allocation requirement, including charter and magnet schools.

 - Identify and report a substantial number of CTE concentrators each year.
-The term "secondary CTE concentrator" means a student served by an eligible recipient who has completed at least two courses in a single career and technical education program of study.
-This means that once a student completes two courses in a single CTE program or program of study, that student is counted as a CTE concentrator.
+Identify and report a substantial number of CTE concentrators each year.
+The term "CTE concentrator" means a student enrolled is an eligible recipient who has:

+- Earned at least 12 credits within a career and technical education program or program of study; or

+- Completed a program that includes fewer than 12 credits or the equivalent in total.